 A wrongful death lawsuit allows victims to seek damages and closure.
-Victims comprise anyone from the deceased’s estate, such as a spouse, child, or parents.
+Victims include anyone from the deceased’s estate, such as a spouse, child, or parents.

 Illinois has two wrongful death laws: the Illinois Wrongful Death Act and the Illinois Survival Act.
 The Illinois Wrongful Death Act lets victims sue for financial losses.
 For instance, a wife’s death may leave the rest of her family without a source of income.
 The Illinois Survival Act covers economic and non-economic damages, such as emotional trauma, pain, and suffering.

-How Do I Prove a Wrongful Death?
+How to Prove a Wrongful Death

 Second, we must show that the defendant breached this duty.
 They did not respect the legally established obligation, as when, for instance, a drunk driver is involved in a fatal car crash.